RedhawkSDR/redhawksdr.github.io/content/manual/component-structure/auto-generated-files.md

   - `componentName.scd.xml` - Describes the component’s ports and interfaces.
 More information on the component’s `scd.xml` file can be found in the REDHAWK specification.

-  - `componentName.spd.xml` - Provides a top-level description of the component, including the names and locations of the component executable and XML files.
+  - `componentName.spd.xml` - Provides a top-level description of the component, including the names and locations of the component entry point and XML files.
 More information on the component’s `spd.xml` file can be found in the REDHAWK specification.

 ### Unit Tests File